Oslandia/workshop-postgis-qgis-3d/workshop.md

-# 3D Workshop with PostGIS and QGIS
+# Workshop on PostGIS and QGIS with 3D data

 ![](screenshots/foss4g-2019-bucharest.jpg)